 After serving as Assistant Principal of the Portland Symphony Orchestra, Ms. Majerfeld joined the faculty of the Longy School of Music at Bard College in 2000.
 She was subsequently appointed to teach at the New England Conservatory of Music and Wellesley College.
 She has also served on the faculties of various summer music festivals such as Lyricafest and the Castleman Quartet Program.
 As Dean of the Castleman Quartet Program, she spearheaded a new branch of the festival at the University of Colorado at Boulder.

 A recipient of both the Wingler and Starling Foundation Fellowships, Ms. Majerfeld was awarded the highly coveted ACMA/Dodge Partnership and Roxbury Foundation Grants for her work with culturally-underserved children.
 She has also played at numerous “Head Start” programs, children’s hospitals, and elementary schools for children with medical ailments.
+Ms. Majerfeld is bilingual and fluent in Spanish.

 B.M., M.M. with distinction, Indiana University.
 Recipient of the Indiana University Starling Foundation Fellowship, Indiana University Wingler Fellowship, Geraldine Dodge Partnership Grant, and Roxbury Highland Charitable Foundation Grant.
 First prize winner at the Jefferson Symphony International Music Competition.
 Isabella Cannepa Memorial Award for 2002 Artist of the Year.